Unfortunately, due to the coronavirus pandemic and the shrunken economy, redundancies are likely to happen across the UK.

 Remote electing of employee representatives

 If you do not recognise a trade union or have an employee representative committee in place, then an election of employee representatives employee for the redundancy consultation will need to take place.

 There will only need to be an election if the number of candidates is in excess of the number of representatives required.
 In this situation normally a ballot box and counting of votes would normally be used, however, due to the restrictions currently this is not possible.

 Ballots can be held online, however, these have to remain anonymous so cannot be done via an email voting tool, or an email stating nomination.

 Using an online tool such as survey monkey or similar would be the best way to conduct the ballot as these tools allow votes to be anonymous.
 A lot of companies use these tools to conduct their employee opinion surveys.

 If this is not a viable option then as a last resort a member of the HR team could be appointed to receive employees’ individual votes and collate the information, however, this would not be an ideal way to do this, as all parties would have to be happy with the choice of person and the process being done this way.

 Covid-19 a special circumstance

-The coronavirus pandemic would not qualify under special circumstances for consultation to not take place.
+The coronavirus pandemic would not qualify under special circumstances for a consultation to not take place.

-ACAS have specifically said that during the coronavirus outbreak employers must “still consult with employees.
+ACAS has specifically said that during the coronavirus outbreak employers must “still consult with employees.
 It is likely that they will need to do this remotely.